5 Lactation Smoothie Recipes with Ultimate Milk Boosting Effects

 How to Use Flax in Lactation Smoothies

-Flax has been credited to having some of the most potent lactogenic effects on breast milk production.
+Flax has been credited to have some of the most potent lactogenic effects on breast milk production.
 I know I typically see a nice spike in my supply soon after I have some.

 Ground flax is great to use for baking and for other lactation recipes like my No-Bake Boobie Bites.